School Trips

 Forest School Trips

 Children learn to take calculated risks through climbing trees, using tools and building fires, through a combination of adult led activities and child initiated explorations.
 Forest School is aimed to be a programme over a few consecutive weeks and through this achieves deep level learning and the active learning style helps to improve behaviour, concentration and develops a child’s emotional intelligence.
 A Forest School taster session will give an insight in what can be achieved and how it benefits the children.
-There is also the option for an added extra to book in for lunch cooked over a fire in our Forest School base camp.

 Environmental Education Trips